cloudamqp/java-amqp-example/README.md

 Create a simple Java application using mvn archetype:create:

     :::term
-    $ mvn archetype:create -DgroupId=com.myexamples -DartifactId=herokujavaworker
+    $ mvn archetype:create -DgroupId=com.heroku.javaworker -DartifactId=herokujavaworker

 This should create the project directories, your "pom.xml" and the associated test directories.
 Your project folder structure will look like this:

-    project
-    ¦   pom.xml
+    │   pom.xml
-    ¦
-    +---src
-    ¦   +---main
-    ¦   ¦   +---Java
-    ¦   ¦       +---com
-    ¦   ¦           +---myexamples
-    ¦   ¦                   App.Java
-    ¦   ¦
-    ¦   +---test
-    ¦       +---Java
-    ¦           +---com
-    ¦               +---myexamples
-    ¦                       AppTest.Java
+    │
+    └───src
+        ├───main
+        │   └───java
+        │       └───com
+        │           └───heroku
+        │               └───javaworker
+        └───test
+            └───java
+                └───com
+                    └───myexamples

-A class called `App.Java` is also created.
-This is the main entry point for the application.
-You can change/remove/rename this to any specific naming convention that you want to follow.
-The `App.Java` that Maven creates will look like:
+A class called `App.Java` is also created which serves as the main entry point for your application.
+You can choose to add other Java classes that would be the main entry point for your application.

-    :::java
-    package com.myexamples;

-    /**
-     * Hello world!
-     *
-     */
-    public class App
-    {
-        public static void main( String[] args )
-        {
-            System.out.println( "Hello World!" );
-        }
-    }

 ## Worker processes on Heroku

-For you application to run as a "worker" process your  Java class would look like:
+For your application to run as a "worker" process your  Java class would look like:

     :::java
-    package com.myexamples;
+    package com.heroku.javaworker;

     /**
-     * Hello world!
+     * Java worker
      *
      */
     public class JavaWorker